A. In this chapter, the following terms have the meanings indicated.

 (7) “Barrier” means a physical, biological, or chemical factor that retards or prevents the growth of microorganisms that are infectious or toxigenic.

-(7-1) “Base of operations” means a licensed facility in Maryland that is used by the owner or operator of a mobile food service facility for food storage, potable water, safe disposal of waste and sewage, and, if necessary, utensil washing.
+(7-1) “Base of operations” means a licensed food service facility that is used by the owner or operator of a mobile food service facility for food storage, potable water, safe disposal of waste and sewage, and, if necessary, utensil washing.

 (8) “Bed and breakfast” means a lodging or rooming house as defined in Public Safety Article, §9-201, Annotated Code of Maryland, that has eight rooms or fewer for rent.